VisualFP/docs/SA/content/tool_research/eros.typ

 "Tangible Functional Programming" is a very interesting technique, and particularly the way Eros visualized pure values can be an inspiration for VisualFP.
-Ultimately, we feel like the technique is not well suited for general purpose functional programming and education.
+Ultimately the technique is not well suited for general

+purpose functional programming and education.